JooffinHalli/oapi/README.md

 This tool is designed to work with **real-world Swagger/OpenAPI files** that are already in production use.
 As a consequence, these files are assumed to be **syntactically correct** and **well-formed**.

-Therefore, this utility **does not validate** the input OpenAPI files - it focuses purely on type generation from already-valid specifications.
+Therefore, this tool **does not validate** the input OpenAPI files - it focuses purely on type generation from already-valid specifications.

 All invalid fields will be ignored, and if there's insufficient information to generate a correct type, `unknown` will be silently returned as the default.